© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Inclined plane immediately east of Foxton Locks is a scheduled monument protected by Historic England under reference 1018832.
 View the official record →

-The inclined plane immediately east of Foxton Locks is a nineteenth-century canal engineering structure located in Leicestershire.
+The Inclined plane immediately east of Foxton Locks is a nineteenth-century engineering structure forming part of the Foxton Locks complex on the Grand Union Canal in Leicestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018832.

 Inclined plane immediately east of Foxton Locks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018832.